Physician Wellness Through an Ethical Lens During Magnified Stress

 Eric Wasylenko, MD, MHSc (Bioethics), CCFP (PC)

 Dr. Eric Wasylenko is a palliative care physician and clinical ethicist.
 He is involved with ethics deliberation, consultation and teaching, provincially and nationally, on a range of end of life, public health and health system topics.
 He advises a number of health and government agencies, amongst other participatory and leadership roles with many organizations.
 He has been fortunate to help lead the creation of multiple programs, facilities and wide-reaching policies that serve patients and clinicians.
 Eric holds Clinical Associate Professor faculty appointments at the University of Calgary and University of Alberta.
-He currently works primarily with the Health Quality Council of Alberta.

 Cheryl Mack, MD, MA, FRCPC